 WorldGenWeb – Similar to USGenWeb, but the genealogy information is organized by Country.

-This page was updated on 5 July 2017 by the Genealogy Librarian.
+This page was updated on 10 February 2024 by the Morgan County Genealogist.